These sticky grippers that are on sale on Amazon work so much better than a rug pad: 'My 70 lb. dog was doing laps across the rug without it budging'

 If you have rugs or mats in your home, then you should definitely stock up and get a bunch of these Home Techpro Rug Pads Grippers while they're super cheap.
 They work so well; they're money well spent!

-If you liked this story, check out this summers's must-have dress trends.
+If you liked this story, check out the best finds at T.J.Maxx this week.

 More from In The Know: